 The price of oil doubles, doubles again, and keeps on rising.
 Many fringe commuters who took for granted their journey to work now have to think again, causing out-migration and depopulation.
-In the background is a new level of international cooperation, and one effect is that all natural resources and spare land are utilized for alternative sources of energy and carbon storage.
+In the background is a new level of international cooperation, and one effect is that all natural resources and spare land are utilized for alternative sources of energy and carbon storage: this comes to dominate the Pennine landscape.